KevinFlanagan7/PP4-booking-system/README.md

 - The booking model stores the details of the booking and includes the fields below:
     - id: Integer, primary key.
 A unique identifier for each booking.
-    - user_id: Integer, foreign key references User(id).
-The ID of the user who made the booking.
+    - user_id: Integer, foreign key references the ID of the user who made the booking.
     - date: The date of the booking.
     - time: The time of the booking.
     - created_on: The timestamp when the booking was created.

-The relationship between user and booking is one-to-many.
+The relationship between the user and bookings is one-to-many.
 Each user can have multiple bookings, with the user_id in the booking table referencing the id in the user table.

 \
 &nbsp;